luisivan/blog/content/posts/2021-01-20---twitterdrop.md

 We are just scratching the surface of token distribution mechanisms, and it is a matter of time that they will leverage social media.

-*I will likely propose for Aragon to do a tweetdrop in the future, if there is strong community interest.*
+*In the future, I might propose for the Aragon Network to do a tweetdrop and a token distribution to DAO users, if there is community interest.*